 The contribution by Greater Wellington to the Stadium Trust is funded by a commercial loan, which is serviced by a 100% targeted (stadium purposes) rate on the indirect beneficiaries.
 The rate is struck across the region on a differential basis to reflect the benefit derived from the provision of the stadium to different classes of ratepayer in the different parts of the region.

-Act as keeper of the Wellington Regional Strategy Activity
+Participate in the Wellington Regional Strategy Forum